isomerpages/obs-oac/_about/OAE Council/Representation.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Co-Chair (Govt)</div>
-<div class="isomer-card-description">David Chua is the inaugural Chief Executive of National Youth Council
+<div class="isomer-card-description">David Chua, the inaugural Chief Executive of the National Youth Council
-(NYC) since 2015.
-He currently co-chairs the Pedagogy &amp; Programming Workstream and Human Resource &amp; Finance Workstream for the National OAE Masterplan under the MOE-MCCY Steering Committee.</div>
+(NYC) since 2015, is committed to expanding developmental opportunities and pathways for young Singaporeans, ensuring equal and fair access to these networks.
+He also serves as the Chairman of the 'SCAPE' Board.</div>
 <div class="isomer-card-link">More about Mr. David Chua</div>
 </div>
 </a>